 The Issuer makes estimates and valuations that affect its reported results, including measuring the fair value of certain assets and liabilities, establishing provisions for contingencies and losses for loans, litigation and regulatory proceedings, accounting for goodwill and intangible asset impairments, evaluating its ability to realise deferred tax assets, valuing equity-based compensation awards, modelling its risk exposure and calculating expenses and liabilities associated with its pension plans.
 These estimates are based on judgement and available information, and its actual results may differ materially from these estimates.
-For further information on these estimates and valuations, refer to "Note 3 - Critical Accounting Estimates and Judgements in Applying Accounting Policies" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on these estimates and valuations, refer to "Note 3 - Critical Accounting Estimates and Judgements in Applying Accounting Policies" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.